tesslinden/hardback-hax0r/README.md

 * Add button to remove letter
 * Add button to clear all inputs, and ask user to confirm
 * Add button to download results as text file
+* Convert words.txt to SQL database and query it